rohitbarve9/text_summarizer/README.md

-# Text Summarizer for Amazon reviews with Bi-LSTM and GPT-2 model
+# Text Summarizer for Amazon reviews with Bi-LSTM and GPT-2 models

 ## Pre-requisites